chrislacey89/lswebhomework3/README.md

 ```

-My name is:
+My name is: Chris

-I like to:
+I like to: Play soccer and learn how to code

-I'm learning:
+I'm learning: Git and how to use the command line.

 ```